Shante, You Stay: Here Are the Queens Still Competing on RuPaul's Drag Race All Stars 6

 It's amazing that after 12 years of RuPaul's Drag Race, host RuPaul is still able to keep the fans (and the queens) guessing.
 Season six of All Stars, which premiered on June 24, wasted no time in putting the queens to the test with some next-level challenges.
 During "All Star Variety Extravaganza," each of the queens was tasked with showing off their skills in a talent show.
 While some of the talents might've fallen a little flat on stage, others had us wanting more — we're talking about Jan's amazing vocal performance and A'Keria C. Davenport's dazzling dance routine.

 Seeing as All Stars is "still a rumocracy," each week features a top queen chosen by RuPaul lip-syncing against a lip-sync assassin from a previous season.
-As if that wasn't enough, the first big twist of the season was that there's a game within a game.
-Seven episodes in, what this game entails is still anybody's guess.
+As if that wasn't enough, the first big twist of the season was that there would be a game within a game.
+11 episodes in, we finally learned the winner of the "game within a game" — a lip-sync extravaganza — was Eureka!
 Keep checking back weekly to see which queens have gotten the chop and which queens are still in the running for a place in the Drag Race Hall of Fame.